-The right manufacturing software will give you a competitive edge by increasing operational efficiency, shortening order cycles, and making it easier to open new revenue streams.
-Manufacturing software can help you understand and control your processes to make the business run more smoothly.
+The right manufacturing software will give your shop a competitive edge by increasing operational efficiency, shortening order cycles, and making it easier to open new revenue streams.
+The right manufacturing solution can help you understand and control your processes to make the business run more smoothly.

 You’ll get a feel for the range of software options suited to your manufacturing business in this buyer’s guide.
 Topics we cover include:

 Manufacturing software is a tool meant to prevent machine downtime and improve upon the quality and efficiency of the products being created by your shop employees.
 Manufacturing software tracks your purchased materials as well as current stock levels to ensure you always have what you need on-hand and don’t have to wait on materials to come in to start a new order.
 Manufacturing systems can also keep records of works-in-progress and finished products.